 Interviewer: Nasim, do you have a project you're working on or do you have a moment on the job that you are particularly proud of?

 Nasim: I’ve been working on a project which consolidates the medical records, front desk operations, and referrals and I created a manual for those operations.
 I got to present my rough draft to the board of operational directors and the CEO who founded Mary’s Center 30 years ago.
 It was cool to show her my work and show how much of an impact it will have on the operation.

 Interviewer: How is this internship related to your career goals and has it informed your future career aspirations?

-Nasim: I’ve always wanted to go to medical school, but I've recently become interested in public health so after this experience I definitely want to get my mph so I’ve been looking into dual mph programs.
-Getting to see patients — that’s what I’m doing it for. it reaffirmed my passion for going into medicine.
+Nasim: I’ve always wanted to go to medical school, but I've recently become interested in public health.
+After this experience I definitely want to get my MPH so I’ve been looking into dual MPH programs.
+Getting to see patients — that’s what I’m doing it for.
+It reaffirmed my passion for going into medicine.